riteshbagdi170/Laptop_Price_Prediction/README.md

 ## Motivation

-For undersating the model working and carring out the best accuracy through hyperparameter tunning i have used pipeline to evaluate each model accuracy and then distinguish between the best that motivates me to alot.
+For undersating the model working and carring out the best accuracy through hyperparameter tunning i have used pipeline to evaluate each model accuracy and then distinguish between the best algorithms and thats motivates me to alot.

 ## Requirements